mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

 .. data:: OP_NO_SSLv2

    Prevents an SSLv2 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
+This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
 It prevents the peers from choosing SSLv2 as the protocol version.

    .. versionadded:: 3.2

+   .. deprecated:: 3.6

+      SSLv2 is deprecated

 .. data:: OP_NO_SSLv3

    Prevents an SSLv3 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
+This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
 It prevents the peers from choosing SSLv3 as the protocol version.

    .. versionadded:: 3.2

+   .. deprecated:: 3.6

+      SSLv3 is deprecated

 .. data:: OP_NO_TLSv1

    Prevents a TLSv1 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
+This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
 It prevents the peers from choosing TLSv1 as the protocol version.

    .. versionadded:: 3.2